 The Westside Barbell Scout Hyper by Rogue Fitness is a foldable reverse hyper created and patented by powerlifting legend Louie Simmons.
-Veering quite dramatically from the direction of most Rogue Fitness equipment, the Scout Hyper neither made in the USA or an ‘over-built’ product.
+Veering quite dramatically from the direction of most Rogue Fitness equipment, the Scout Hyper is neither made in the USA or an ‘over-built’ product.
 Despite these differences from typical Rogue Fitness Equipment, the Scout Hyper is a decent, budget-friendly hyper that saves both space and cash.

 The size and price-point of most Reverse Hyper models has for a long time deterred home-gym owners from investing in one.
 The Rogue Westside Scout Hyper is Louie Simmons interpretation of an affordable, space-saving option.
 With this Scout Hyper, Louie Simmons enables far more people to get access to what he deems an essential tool of weightlifting.